marcgpalmer/azureml-examples/experimental/using-rest/jobs-rest.md

 ### Create the Code:

 The following assumes you've uploaded `src/hello.py` to the root directory of your default container.
-TODO: decide whether to create a new datastore and reference it here?
-Or mention this is the default datastore.
+This example uses the default datastore.
+We will show you how to create a new datastore in the following section.

 ```bash
 curl --location --request PUT 'http://https://management.azure.com